collapsed-stacks/startups/questions/169/are-there-tax-related-benefits-to-incorporating-a-sole-proprietorship-in-canada.md

 - tagged: `taxes`, `canada`, `corporation`, `sole-proprietorship`
 - score: 3

-<p>Location: Ontario, Canada.</p>
+Location: Ontario, Canada.

-<p>I once read (sorry, can't recall where) that by incorporating, you avoid "paying the income tax twice", but I'm not quite sure what that means.</p>
+I once read (sorry, can't recall where) that by incorporating, you avoid "paying the income tax twice", but I'm not quite sure what that means.

-<p>How does incorporating a sole proprietorship reduce taxes?
-Is it different for different income levels (e.g. below vs. above $30k)?</p>
+How does incorporating a sole proprietorship reduce taxes?
+Is it different for different income levels (e.g. below vs. above $30k)?

-<p>Note: the question is <em>not</em> about the merits of registering a corporation in general (like limited liability, etc.), but specifically about the tax reduction, if any.</p>
+Note: the question is *not* about the merits of registering a corporation in general (like limited liability, etc.), but specifically about the tax reduction, if any.

 ## Answer 170